Textualize/textual/docs/introduction.md

 Here we have created two reactive attributes: `start_time` and `time`.
 These attributes will be available on `self` as if you had assigned them in `__init__`.
 If you write to either of these attributes the widget will update automatically.

 !!! info

-    `Reactive` is an example of a Python _descriptor_, which allows you to dynamically create properties.
+    The `monotonic` function in this example is imported from the standard library `time` module.
+It is similar to `time.time` but won't go backwards if the system clock is changed.

 The first argument to `Reactive` may be a default value or a callable that returns the default value.
-In the example, the default for `start_time` is `monotonic` which is a function that returns the time.
+In the example, the default for `start_time` is `monotonic`.
 When `TimeDisplay` is mounted, the `start_time` attribute will be assigned the result of `monotonic()`.

 The `time` attribute has a simple float as the default value, so `self.time` will be `0` on start.

+!!! info

+    The `time` attribute is created with `Reactive.init` which calls watch methods when the widget is mounted.
+See below for an explanation of watch methods.

 In the `on_mount` handler method, the call to `set_interval` creates a timer object which calls `self.update_time` sixty times a second.
 This `update_time` method calculates the time elapsed since the widget started and assigns it to `self.time`.
 Which brings us to one of Reactive's super-powers.